dxphilo/developerphilo/README.md

 ---
 ✨ I'm a frontend Developer and technical writer passionate about making the web accessible to everyone through open-source projects.

 I’m also a big advocate for building open and inclusive communities.
-I'm a also a community-organizer of the VuejsKenya.
-[VuejsKenya](https://twitter.com/kenyavue)
+I'm a community-organizer of the [VuejsKenya](https://twitter.com/kenyavue).

 I love sharing my knowledge with others, and I do that through content creation on my Blog and ocassionaly on my YouTube channel.When I'm not coding, you can find me chatting about Football.